 Step 3.
 Technical interview

-It is the longest and the most complicated stage of a Go developer hiring process.
+It is the longest and the most complicated prod of a Go developer hiring process.
 The part of an interview should be led by a member of a team who has sufficient experience in managing developers’ activities.
 As a rule, it is a Team Lead or Senior Developer.
 The interview covers both theoretical and practical questions, and not all of them are about Go.
 Databases, object-oriented programming and other fundamentals are important, too.
 So, a Go developer interview takes us about 2 hours.